 Below are brief steps with visuals to show you how to make Korean jeyuk bokkeum.
 Please scroll down to the recipe card below to find full instructions and details.

-Thinly slice pork shoulder.
-Tip: Freeze pork shoulder for 30 minutes and it’ll be easier to cut thinly.
+- Thinly slice pork shoulder.
+Cooking Tip: Freeze pork ahead of time, about 30-45 minutes, and it’ll be easier to cut thinly.

 Below are tips on making jeyuk-bokkeum:

-Freeze pork for 30 minutes to cut thinly
+Freeze pork for 30-45 minutes to cut thinly!

 When you freeze it, it’ll turn a bit hard, but it’ll be much easier to cut your pork thinly.